smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Headers = '' # Default
 ```
-Headers is the set of headers you wish to pass along with each request formatted as specified in the documentation
+Headers is the set of headers you wish to pass along with each request

 ## Log<a id='Log'></a>
 ```toml